 - Practices are mandatory, unless otherwise stated.
 A big test, homework, or a long day at school aren’t valid reasons for missing.
 But don’t worry, the hard work will pay off!

 - Meets are mandatory too.
 We’ll travel to away meets as a team.

 - If the meet is outside of the Metro, swimmer must ride back to Lincoln on the bus.

-- If the meet is located within the metro, swimmers are welcome to ride home with their parents, but don’t forget to tell Coach Weber.
+- If the meet is located within the metro, swimmers will need to ride home with their parents and/or teammates.
+Buses are one-way.